 This measures the percent of long-term stay patients taking antipsychotic medications.
 While antipsychotic medications serve an important medical purpose, it is important to confirm these drugs are being used appropriately.
 In some situations, high levels of antipsychotic drug use may indicate a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents prescribed antianxiety medications.
-These drugs are typically prescribed to residents suffering from anxiety and depression.
+This indicates the percentage of patients who were given antianxiety drugs.
+Antianxiety drugs are given to residents suffering from anxiety and depression.